satyapriyankaponduru/Bank-Customer-Churn-Analysis/README.md

 # Bank-Customer-Churn-Analysis
-Developed an interactive Power BI dashboard to analyze customer churn in the banking sector.
-Used DAX to calculate churn KPIs and Power Query for data cleaning.
+Developed an interactive Tableau dashboard to analyze customer churn in the banking sector.
+Used Calculated fields to calculate churn KPIs and Power Query for data cleaning.
 Visualizations enabled trend analysis by demographics, financial behavior, and geography, helping identify high-risk segments and underperforming products.

-Tools: Power BI, DAX, Power Query, Excel
+Tools: Tableau, Excel

 Key Impact: